ZhakiyaK/Leetcode/README.md

 # Leetcode

-This repository is a storage of solved tasks on Leetcode
+This repository is a storage of solved problems on Leetcode